aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-header-and-footer/_index.md

 {{% /alert %}}

-[Aspose.Slides for Java](/slides/java/) provides the feature for managing headers and footers inside presentation slides.
+[Aspose.Slides for Node.js via Java](/slides/java/) provides the feature for managing headers and footers inside presentation slides.
 These are in fact managed on presentation master level.

 ## **Manage Header and Footer in Presentation**
 Notes of some specific slide could be removed as shown in example below: